ARC-AIOT/Hardware/README.md

 $ cd Synopsys_SDK_V22.01/Hardware/combine
 make && make flash
 ```
-Upload the image file to the board, press the rst btn and enjoy
+Upload the prog to the board (see instruction below), press the rst btn and enjoy
 ### Upload the prog
 1. Use 'make' and 'make flash' command in cygwin and ubuntu to get the image file
 2. Short J11 and J20